brooth/jeta-site/mysite/home/markdown/inject.md

         }
     }

-<span class="label label-warning">Pay attension</span> You actually must name the parameter as `__scope__` in order to get access to the scope from a constructor.
+<span class="label label-warning">Pay attension</span> You must precisely name the parameter `__scope__` to be able to get access to the scope from a constructor.

 ### Module

-`Module` is an entry point to the `DI` configuration of your project.
+`Module` is the entry point to the `DI` configuration of your project.
 In the foreground, it just defines the scopes you use, but in the background, it does more complex work.

     :::java
     @Module(scopes = { MyScope.class })